Irritable Bowel Syndrome IBS Ayurvedic Herbal Treatment

 6. Avoid Stress, Anger, Grief.

-7. Do Meditation, Yoga regularly.
+7. Do Meditation, and Yoga regularly.

 If you are suffering from IBS or related disorders, do not delay in contacting the specialist Ayurvedic doctors team at Life Line Ayurvedic Herbal Clinic to get rid of your health problems as soon as possible.